minekube/connect/.web/docs/guide/index.md

 ## Connect Endpoints

-A Connect endpoint is a Minecraft server or proxy that is linked with the [Connect Network](#the-connect-network) through the [Connect Plugin](#the-connect-plugin) and is identified by a unique name like.
+A Connect endpoint is a Minecraft server or proxy that is linked with the [Connect Network](#the-connect-network) through the [Connect Plugin](#the-connect-plugin) and is identified by a globally unique human-readable name.

 Endpoints are also referred to as _servers_ for simplicity.